RSS

 • A 4,400 square-foot community garden

-• A central courtyard, anchored by a magnificent Oregon oak tree, can serve as a community gathering space or play field
+• A central courtyard, anchored by a magnificent Oregon oak tree, serves as a community gathering space or play field

-• 19 existing trees will be preserved, including a 48” oak, a 32” deodar cedar, a stand of fir trees, and a small grove of hardwoods
+• 19 existing trees have been preserved, including a 48” oak, a 32” deodar cedar, a stand of fir trees, and a small grove of hardwoods

-• Extensive new edible landscaping, including espalier fruit trees, berry hedges, and grapes
+• Extensive new edible landscaping, including espalier fruit trees and berry hedges